timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 05-CREDITORS, THE DEBTOR, AND THE ESTATE/SUBCHAPTER II-DEBTOR'S DUTIES AND BENEFITS.md

 * (2) In this section, "student loan program" means any program operated under title IV of the Higher Education Act of 1965 or a similar program operated under State or local law.

+* (d) A person may not be denied relief under sections 4022 through 4024 of the CARES Act (15 U.S.C.
+9056, 9057, 9058) because the person is or has been a debtor under this title.

 ### §526.
 Restrictions on debt relief agencies
 * (a) A debt relief agency shall not—